Joseph John Gerry: Bishop of Portland

-On December 27, 1988, Pope John Paul II named Gerry as the tenth bishop of the Diocese of Portland.
+On December 27, 1988, John Paul II named Gerry as the tenth bishop of Portland.
 Gerry was installed at the Cathedral of the Immaculate Conception in Portland, Maine, on February 21, 1989.
 In February 1989, Gerry published his book, Ever Present Lord.

 During his 15-year-long tenure, Gerry published a pastoral letter approximately once a year, treating such topics as vocations to the ministry, the sacrament of confirmation, and human sexuality.
 He consolidated Maine parishes in Old Town, Lisbon, and Waterville.
 Gerry publicly opposed partial-birth abortion and physician-assisted suicide in state referendums in 1999 and 2000 respectively.
 Gerry opened St. Dominic Regional High School in Auburn, Maine, in 2002.

+Gerry was also very engaged in interfaith dialogue with Buddhists, Hindus and Muslims.
+He was active in the DIMMID, was appointed member of the Pontifical Council for Interreligious Dialogue and participated in the first Gethsemani Encounter in 1996 together with the Dalai Lama.

-On March 9, 2002 Gerry removed two priests from ministry in the diocese.
-The two men, Michael Doucette and John Audibert, had admitted to sexually abusing different boys during the 1980's.
+On March 9, 2002, Gerry removed two priests from ministry in the diocese.
+The two men, Reverend Michael Doucette and Reverend John Audibert, had admitted to sexually abusing different boys during the 1980's.
 Gerry said that the men would not be transferred to other parishes.
 On February 4, 2004, Gerry advised the Maine Legislature not to legalize same sex marriage, calling it a violation of "natural law".

 Retirement

-On reaching the mandatory retirement age of 75, Gerry submitted his letter of resignation as bishop of Portland to Pope John Paul II in September 2003.
+On reaching the mandatory retirement age of 75, Gerry submitted his letter of resignation as bishop of Portland to John Paul II in September 2003.
 His resignation was accepted on February 10, 2004, and he was succeeded by Bishop Joseph Malone.

 Gerry then retired to Saint Anselm Abbey.
-After returning to the Abbey he briefly served as novice master for the community, supervising and guiding the novice monks in their formation.
+After returning to the Abbey he briefly served as novice master for the community, supervising and guiding the novice monks in their formation.Gerry died at a care home in Manchester on July 2, 2023, at the age of 94.